Skip to main content

 Aside from the hefty expense of ADHD medications, there are other costs associated with ADHD treatment.
 It could take months or years to get a diagnosis, and finding the right medication and dosage can be costly and time-consuming.

-Cognitive behavioral therapy is helpful for most mental health disorders.
+In addition to medications, cognitive behavioral therapy (CBT) is helpful for most mental health disorders.
 As of 2022, 2.8 million children with ADHD in the U.S. were receiving behavioral treatment, which was an increase compared to 2.5 million children in 2016.
-The average cost of therapy without insurance in the U.S. is about $100 to $250 per session.
-Copay costs vary per plan and deductible, and some patients may need to pay the entire cost of the visit until the deductible is reached.
+The average cost of therapy without insurance in the U.S. is about $100 to $250 for a session.
+Insurance copay costs for therapy vary by plan and deductible, and some patients may need to pay the entire cost of the visit until the deductible is reached.

 Most people who are on medication for ADHD need frequent check-ups, often every three months.
 The cost of these appointments can add up quickly, especially for those with a high-deductible insurance plan or no insurance at all.